bconsolvo/bconsolvo/README.md

 # Hello there! 👋
 ### Howdy y'all! 🤠

 Welcome!
 I am happy you've arrived here to learn a bit more about my coding journey.
 I am an advocate to developers for all things data science and machine learning.
+For future reference:
+ML = Machine Learning
+DL = Deep Learning
+AI = Artificial Intelligence
+DS = Data Science

 *******